 3. Horse-trading between the executive and legislature will continue

-- 16 political parties are competing for the 575 seats up for grabs in the House of Representatives, the most important chamber in the bicameral parliament.
+- During the Indonesian general election, 16 political parties are competing for the 575 seats up for grabs in the House of Representatives, the most important chamber in the bicameral parliament.

 - A stricter minimum vote threshold is likely to see the number of parties represented in the legislature decline, while Jokowi’s PDI-P and Prabowo’s Gerindra look set to do well on the coat-tails of nominating presidential tickets.